 How Dental Health and Heart Disease are Related?

-Something else you can do is learn about how dental health and heart disease are connected.
-While it might not seem like an obvious connection, dental care and heart health are interrelated.
+Something else you can do is learn about how your dental health and heart disease are connected.
+While it might not seem like an obvious relationship, dental care and heart health are interrelated in a lot of ways.

-This article will explain the connection between the two and give you tips to improve both your dental health and your heart health!
-Keep on reading to “brush up” on this information.
+We’ll explain the connection between the two and also give you tips to improve both your dental health and your heart health!

 How Does Dental Health Affect Heart Health?